1Ramirez7/Portfolio_/gitpushnotes.md

 commit # 85

 I did rename my portfolio and I think that is what cause the issue because my github url change so I needed to also update it on R Studio

+commit # 87

+I'm still having that issue.

+I tested removing the about section, remove added freeze.
+I don't know what can be causing this issue.